mashrin/jira-joke-bot/README.md

 # JIRA Joke Bot

-This project contains a Forge app written in Javascript that shows a random non-racist, non-sexist, non-polical, non-NSFW and non-religious Programming joke to the developers.
+This project contains a Forge app written in Javascript that shows a random non-racist, non-sexist, non-political, non-NSFW and non-religious Programming joke to the developers.
 And give them a few well-deserved laughs in the middle of their work and bug fixes.

 ## Requirements